roadrunner-server/roadrunner-docs/docs/en/intro/about.md

 RoadRunner is a high-performance PHP application server and process manager, designed with extensibility in mind through its utilization of plugins.
-Developed in Go, RoadRunner operates by running your application in the form of workers, which follow the shared-nothing architecture.
-Each worker represents an individual process, ensuring isolation and independence in their operation.
+Developed in Go, RoadRunner operates by running your application in the form of workers, where each worker represents an individual process, ensuring isolation and independence in their operation.

 It is designed to be like a central processor for PHP applications, helping developers create faster, more responsive and robust applications with ease.

 ![image](https://user-images.githubusercontent.com/773481/235296092-2f82643b-7822-4649-952a-0529efa3af88.png)

-Whether you’re building a complex web app or a simple PHP script, it has everything you need to deliver top-notch performance and functionality.

 ## Server

 RoadRunner efficiently manages a collection of PHP processes, referred to as workers, and routes incoming requests from various plugins to these workers.
-This communication is facilitated through the [goridge](https://github.com/roadrunner-server/goridge) protocol, enabling your PHP application to handle requests and send responses back to clients seamlessly.
+This communication is done through the [goridge](https://github.com/roadrunner-server/goridge) protocol, enabling your PHP application to handle requests and send responses back to clients.

 ![Base Diagram](https://user-images.githubusercontent.com/796136/65347341-79dd8600-dbe7-11e9-9621-1c5f2ef929e6.png)